 Mothers, daughters and granddaughters come together for a time of reunion and growth.
 Friendships that last a lifetime are made by women who would not have otherwise met.

+Register today, space is limited!
+Lodging is first come, first served.
 Questions?
 We’re happy to help!
 Contact us at 1.800.460.4401 ext.
 246 or email@example.com.

 Cost & Housing

 Updated rates and fees for 2021 coming soon!
 Rates include tuition, meals and housing.
 After receiving your registration, a member of our team will contact you within seven business days to confirm additional details such as housing requests (roommates), dietary needs, t-shirt sizes, etc.

 Hotel & Premium group housing

 Under the age of 40 or non-Texas resident: $295

 Conference participants will be housed on a first-come, first-served basis.